STAT545-UBC/STAT545-UBC-original-website/cm001_course-intro-sw-install-account-signup.md

   * [Using Twitter in university research, teaching and impact activities: A guide for academics and researchers (PDF)](http://blogs.lse.ac.uk/impactofsocialsciences/files/2011/11/Published-Twitter_Guide_Sept_2011.pdf)

-If you choose not get a Twitter account, you will want to visit the [\@STAT545 profile page](https://twitter.com/STAT545) regularly to see what's up.
+If you choose not to get a Twitter account, you will want to visit the [\@STAT545 profile page](https://twitter.com/STAT545) regularly to see what's up.

 If you set up (or already have a Twitter account), you should follow [\@STAT545](https://twitter.com/STAT545).
+We will elicit your Twitter handle soon so we can follow you back.

 You could also follow me as an individual, an account I use very differently (and sparingly), at [\@JennyBryan](https://twitter.com/JennyBryan).
 Ditto for the course TAs.
 You can learn some good people to follow re: data science and R by looking at who we follow and who we have Twitter conversations with.

-#### GitHub

-  * Register for a free individual GitHub account and request [the student discount](https://education.github.com).
-This should give you some free private repositories for a couple of years.
-Do this ASAP!
-I think a human vets these requests, so it could take a couple of days.
-    - As with Twitter, think before you set up your public profile.
-I suggest you use a real name and begin to build a scholarly identity in social media and coding, but it's a decision you should make with intention.

-#### Git(Hub) client

-Learning how and why to use version control can be rough at first.
-I certainly found the use of a GUI -- as opposed to the command line -- extremely helpful when I was getting started.

-Things you might already have

-  * As mentioned above, __RStudio__ has a basic front-end for Git(Hub).
-I use this more and more for quick, simple operations.

-  * GitHub itself offers clients: [GitHub for Mac](https://mac.github.com) and [GitHub for Windows](https://windows.github.com).
-I have friends and family using these and they seem happy.
-If you chose this route for installing Git itself, then you can relax because you already have a Git GUI installed.

-Things you would have to install

-  * [SourceTree](http://www.sourcetreeapp.com) is a free, much more powerful Git(Hub) client that I highly recommend.
-It was my first Git GUI and is still my favorite for nontrivial Git tasks.

-Fair warning: for some things, you will have to use the command line.
-But the more powerful your Git GUI client is, the less often this happens.

 #### RPubs